TEACHERS AND SPIRITUAL MOTHERS

 Women religious have been an integral part of the history of Catholic education in the United States.
-As Dominican Sisters of Mary, Mother of the Eucharist, we seek to continue the tradition of educating generations of young people in their Faith and most of all, to bring youth into deeper relationship with Christ.
+As Dominican Sisters of Mary, Mother of the Eucharist, we seek to continue the tradition of educating generations of young people in their Faith and, most of all, to bring them into a deeper relationship with Christ.

 Authentic Human Flourishing